salesforce/test-drop-in-framework/README.md

 # test-drop-in-framework
-By using this project a customer can define a test context and SFDC can define a second context.
-In essence, it allows SFDC to make sure that the code gets run in a proper context with the proper test cases without having to modify or rewrite any customer code or test cases, etc.
+The ContextProvider helps the owner of a test project and her partner teams, be them either inside or outside the company, to run the very same tests provided by the owner in every team's test environment.
+In essence, it allows to make sure that the code gets run in a proper context with the proper test cases without having to modify or rewrite any customer code or test cases, etc.

-When the customer runs her tests, the customer leaves the switch in "customer mode".
-If SFDC runs the tests, they flip the switch to their test context.
+When the owner runs her tests, the owner leaves the switch in "owner mode" aka "default mode".
+If a partner team runs the tests, they flip the switch to their test context.

 ## Requirements
 To use this project the following requirements have to be met: